02 Using the graphical user interface Aifeducation - Studio

 N Token Overlap: This value determines how many tokens form the prior chunk should be included in the current chunk.
 An overlap can be useful to provide the correct context for every chunk.

 Layers for Embeddings - Min: Base models transform raw data into a sequence of numbers by using the different layers’ hidden states.
-With this option you can decide which is the first layer to use.
+With this option you can decide which layer to use first.

 Layers for Embeddings - Max: With this option you can decide which is the last layer to use.
 The hidden states of all layers between min and max are averaged to form the embedding of a text chunk.

 Pooling Type: With this option you can decide if only the hidden states of the cls-token should be used for the embedding.
-If you set thisn option to “average” the hidden states of all tokens are averaged within each layer except the hidden states for padding tokens.
+If you set this option to “average”, the hidden states of all tokens are averaged within each layer except the hidden states for padding tokens.

-The maximum number of tokens your model can process and provide for downstream tasks can be calculated as \[Max Tokens = NChunks*MaximalSequenceLength-(NChunks-1)*NOverlap\] If the text is longer, the remaining tokens are ignored and lost for further analysis.
+The maximum number of tokens your model can process and provide for downstream tasks can be calculated as If the text is longer, the remaining tokens are ignored and lost for further analysis.

 Please note that you can create multiple text embedding models with a different configuration based on the same base model.

-The last step is to provide and name a folder to save the model to (box Creation).
+The last step is to provide and name a folder to save the model to (button Save Model).

 3.3.2 Using a Text Embedding Model

 Using a text embedding model is a central aspect of applying artificial intelligence in aifeducation.
-The corresponding page can be found by clicking on “Use” in the tab “Language Modeling”.
+The corresponding page can be found by clicking on “Use” in the tab “Text Embedding Models”.
 At the start you have to choose the model that you would like to use.
-Please select the folder that contains the entire model instead of selecting single files.
+Please select the folder that contains the entire model instead of selecting single files (button Choose a Model).
 After selecting and loading a model, a new box appears that shows you the different aspects of the model and how you can use it.

-The tab Model Description (Figure 13) provides you with the documentation of the model.
+The tab Description (Figure 17) provides you with the documentation of the model.

-The tab Create Text Embeddings (Figure 14) allows you to transform raw texts into a numerical representation of these texts, called text embeddings.
+The tab Embedd Text (Figure 18) allows you to transform raw texts into a numerical representation of these texts, called text embeddings.
 These text embeddings can be used in downstream tasks such as classifying texts.
-In order to transform raw texts into embedded texts, you first have to select a collection of raw texts.
+In order to transform raw texts into embedded texts, you first have to select a collection of raw texts (a folder containing several files).
 We recommend that you create this collection according to section 3.1.1.
 Next you have to provide the folder where the embeddings should be stored and name it.
 With Batch Size you can determine how many raw texts should be processed simultaneously.
 Please adjust this value to your machine’s capacities.
-By clicking on the button “Start Embed” the transformation of texts begins.
+By clicking on the button “Save Embeddings” the transformation of texts begins.

-Figure 15: Text Embedding Model - Encode/Decode/Tokenize (click image to enlarge)
+Figure 19: Text Embedding Model - Tokenize/Encode/Decode (click image to enlarge)

 3.3.3 Documenting a Text Embedding Model